CarolineHoang/menu-updater/README.md

             }

 ```
-    ** Note: the orginal provided json example had a comma after the 12, but that doesn't function.
+    ** Note: the original provided json example had a comma after the 12, but that doesn't function.
-    So, for any addition made, the last element in a given dicionary (between two {}) cannot have a comma at the end. **
+    So, for any addition made, the last element in a given dictionary (between two {}) cannot have a comma at the end. **

     3) Save the file.